MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/view_venue_bookings.md

-# View Venue Bookings Use Case
+# Use Case: View Venue Bookings

 ## Description
 This use case allows an organizer to view the booking details for a specific venue, focusing on the events scheduled at that venue, including dates, times, and event names.